parkinsons-toolkit/app-content/pages-content/managing-symptoms/swallowing.md

 _Tip: Swallowing Tip_
 _When swallowing food or drink, following the process below step by step can help:_
-_1. Take a small mouthful of food or drink
+_1. Take a small mouthful of food or drink_
-2. Close your lips
+_2. Close your lips_
-3. Chew well
+_3. Chew well_
-4. Take a deliberate swallow.
-Try to squeeze hard with all the muscles in your mouth and throat - this will push food down to your stomach and stop it getting stuck in your throat.
+_4. Take a deliberate swallow.
+Try to squeeze hard with all the muscles in your mouth and throat - this will push food down to your stomach and stop it getting stuck in your throat._
-5. Swallow again to make sure all the food or drink has gone.
+_5. Swallow again to make sure all the food or drink has gone._
-6. Try licking round the mouth with your tongue to check all the food has gone.
+_6. Try licking round the mouth with your tongue to check all the food has gone._
-7. Repeat steps until you are finished eating or drinking._
+_7. Repeat steps until you are finished eating or drinking._

 ## My Experience